hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

   (Optional)
   Required.
 The region the Cloud Run service is deployed in.

+The `transport` block supports:

+* `pubsub` -
+  (Optional)
+  The Pub/Sub topic and subscription used by Eventarc as delivery intermediary.
+    The `pubsub` block supports:

+* `topic` -
+  (Optional)
+  Optional.
+The name of the Pub/Sub topic created and managed by Eventarc system as a transport for the event delivery.
+Format: `projects/{PROJECT_ID}/topics/{TOPIC_NAME}`.
+You may set an existing topic for triggers of the type `google.cloud.pubsub.topic.v1.messagePublished` only.
+The topic you provide here will not be deleted by Eventarc at trigger deletion.

+* `subscription` -
+  Output only.
+The name of the Pub/Sub subscription created and managed by Eventarc system as a transport for the event delivery.
+Format: `projects/{PROJECT_ID}/subscriptions/{SUBSCRIPTION_NAME}`.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: